 I reached into my work bag, pulled out my black umbrella, and rolled down my window.
 Within moments, he was rolling toward my car, his chiseled face a mix of anxiety and disbelief.
 He stopped a few inches from my window.

 I handed him the umbrella.
-And he looked at me for what seemed like a very long moment.
+He looked at me for what seemed like a very long moment.
 I looked back at him, our eyes locking.
-I could see the sudden warmth in his eyes.
-And I believe he could see straight down to the inside of my toes.
+I believe he could see straight down to the inside of my toes.

 The light turned green, and he turned and rolled away.
 I rolled up my window and drove through the intersection.
 I didn’t make it more than a block or two before I started to giggle.
 And, I mean, giggle.
 Not at him.
 And certainly not at what had just transpired.
 More at myself.
 And at God.
-“Wow, God.”
-I kept saying, “What does it take to get my attention?”
+“What does it take to get my attention?”

 I stopped thinking about my colleagues.
-I stopped worrying about what I could have said.
-And instead, I thought about how in that moment on the street, I was enough.
+I stopped worrying about what I should have said.
+In that moment, I was enough.
 Just as I was.
-Even with all that internal angst.
-And how in that moment, that man was enough too.
-Somehow, in the way that only the divine understands, grace flowed from me to him and from him to me at the exact moment we both desperately needed it.
-I imagine in God’s eyes we are always enough.
+And in that moment, that man was enough too.